mo6709/realestate_by_zipcode/README.md

-# RealestateByZipcode
+# Realestate by Zipcode

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/realestate_by_zipcode`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to Realestate by Zipcode!

-TODO: Delete this and the text above, and describe your gem
+Be able to print a list of available properties based on a zip-code, the Gem is able to find 14 different types of properties for each zip-code.
+A comfortable CLI which display clear instructions for every step and let you know more about a particular property by display crucial information as, last purchase, year was built, property size and more.

 ## Installation